 JoinList.join(other :: JoinList) -> JoinList

 Given another join list, it joins them to produce a new join list.
 If one or both of the join lists are empty-join-list, join will simply return the other list.
-Otherwise it will return a join list containing the first list prepended onto the second.
+Otherwise it will return a join list containing the second list appended to the first.

 This consumes a join list with two or more elements as the first argument.
 As the second argument, it takes a handler which consumes two JoinLists.
 First, split divides its first argument into a prefix and suffix which are non-empty JoinLists that will result in the original list if joined together.
-Then split invokes its second argument on this prefix and suffix and returns what that invocation returns.
-There is no guarantee that split will divide the list at the most recent join.
+Then, split applies the handler proc to that prefix and suffix, and returns the result.
+There is no guarantee that split will divide the list at the most recent join, nor even that it will necessarily divide the list in the same place each time (i.e., it’s non-deterministic).

 JoinList supports ==, which checks whether the two JoinLists have the same elements in the same order.